 Every month, Utne Reader presents free, downloadable music gleaned from current and upcoming releases on independent music labels.
-This sampler was curated by editor Christian Williams with associate editors Suzanne Lindgren and Sam Ross-Brown.
+This sampler was curated by editor in chief Christian Williams.